xwshiba/kindle_scraper_zh/README.md

 ## Kindle Scraper for Mandarin System
 Free your highlights and locations information from Kindle's `My Clippings.txt`.
-This script is designed specifically for Kindle Chinese language system.
+This script is designed __specifically for Kindle Chinese language system__.
 Hope you find it useful!

 __Special Note: copy and paste the exported files elsewhere to avoid being overwritten.__